 You should shut off the room that you’re not using.
 Keeping the doors open allows the hot air to transfer from one place to another room to equalize the temperature inside the house.

-Keep doors and windows of the room that isn't used closed.
-It helps trap heat in that room and doesn't allow it to move to the other place.
+Keep doors and windows of the room that isn’t used closed.
+It helps trap heat in that room and doesn’t allow it to move to another place.